postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 > "My Workspace" is a default workspace created by Postman.
 This workspace is different from other personal workspaces as it cannot be shared with anyone.
 When you invite a teammate to join another personal workspace, Postman converts it into a team workspace.

-All members of your workspace will have avatars displayed at the top of the Postman app or web Dashboard.
+All members of your workspace will have avatars displayed at the top of Postman.
 If the avatar is brightly colored, that person is active in the workspace at that time.
 Hover over an avatar to see the names of the people in your workspace.

 ![Active member](https://assets.postman.com/postman-docs/Beesly+active+member.jpg)

 ### Creating a new workspace from the menu

-Select your current workspace in the app to open the workspace menu, then click **Create New**.
+Select your current workspace in Postman to open the workspace menu, then click **Create New**.

 [![create workspace](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.29.42%20PM.png)](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.29.42%20PM.png)